DejasDejas/Pytorch_CNN_vanilla_binary_weights/README.md

 - visualization generated images for activation maximization with gradient a ascent
 - visualization 1 nearest neighbor classification with different global representation of data

-Learning networks code use Pytorch Ignite (in "experiments/MNIST_binary_Run_Notebook.ipynb).
+The code to train networks is located in "experiments/MNIST_binary_Run_Notebook.ipynb and uses Pytorch Ignite.

 # Introduction: train discrete variables